easysql/vscode-ext/README.md

 ## Roadmap

-- Completion: provide variable/include completion
 - [√] Completion from included files: provide template/template-variable completion
-- Completion from included files: provide variable/include completion
 - [√] Jump to definition: jump to template definition in included files
 - [√] Jump to definition: jump to temp table definition in included files
+- [√] Report error when template cannot be found from current file and including files
+- [√] Report error when including files cannot be found
+- [√] Find references of some template
+- Completion: provide include completion
+- Refactor: renaming of template name
+- Refactor: renaming of template args
+- Completion: provide variable completion
+- Completion from included files: provide variable completion
 - Jump to definition: jump to var definition in current file and in included files
 ## For more information